![]() |

 and the soldiers, too, have gone.

-When the long, long train on of sleepers
+The long, long train of sleepers

 has crept away into the dawn.